whitespur/DeFishare/README.md

 Built-with Synthetix-intergrated
 DApp Release - TBD | purposal (late 2021)

 Integration*
 Latest version is always accessible at 1split.eth (beta on 1proto.eth) Start with checking out solidity interface: IOneSplit.sol

 How it works!!! <----LOOK and READ

-This smart contract allows to get best price for tokens by aggregating prices from several DEXes.
+This smart contract allows you to get the best price for tokens by aggregating prices from several DEXes.

-So far the service works with 2 types of exchages: split and wrap.
+So far the service works with 2 types of exchanges: Split and Wrap

-List of split exchanges utilized on the protocol below:

-let splitExchanges = [
+List of split exchanges utilized on the protocol below: let splitExchanges = [
     "Uniswap",
     "Kyber",